Tammimies-Lab/AutismPreterm_Zhang/README.md

 This GitHub repository contains the main custom scripts used in the analysis for the ASD-preterm project.\
-For more data source information, please refer to manuscript.
+For more data source information, please refer to paper.

-Manuscript: Prematurity and Genetic Liability for Autism Spectrum Disorder
+Paper: Prematurity and Genetic Liability for Autism Spectrum Disorder <https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-025-01552-3>

 Authors: Yali Zhang, Ashraf Yahia, Sven Sandin, Ulrika Åden, and Kristiina Tammimies*